Natizyskunk/vscode-sftp/docs/common_config.md

 to show or hide based on this setting.

 ## remoteExplorer.order
 *number*: Remote Explorer will ascending sorting by this value.
-If this value does not exist, sort by name.
+If the values are the same, sort by name.

 **Default**: 0